github/docs/content/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps.md

 Exchange this `code` for an access token.
 When expiring tokens are enabled, the access token expires in 8 hours and the refresh token expires in 6 months.
 Every time you refresh the token, you get a new refresh token.
 For more information, see "[Refreshing user-to-server access tokens](/developers/apps/refreshing-user-to-server-access-tokens)."

 Expiring user tokens are currently an optional feature and subject to change.
 To opt-in to the user-to-server token expiration feature, see "[Activating optional features for apps](/developers/apps/activating-optional-features-for-apps)."

+Make a request to the following endpoint to receive an access token in the JSON of the response:

     POST {% data variables.product.oauth_host_code %}/login/oauth/access_token